Taxes

 Not only is your salary, caseload and client list changing every year, but so are the tax brackets.

-Note: This article has been updated after the time of publishing to reflect 2023 tax information.
+Note: This article has been updated after the time of publishing to reflect information for those filing taxes for the 2023 tax year (in spring 2024).

 What are tax brackets?